antoinecollet5/lbfgsb/README.rst

         Parameters
         ----------
         x : array_like
-            1-D array of points at which the Rosenbrock function is to be derivated.
+        Array of of points at which the Rosenbrock function is to be computed.
+        It can be of shape (m,) or (m, n), m being the number of variables per vector of parameters and n the number of different vectors.

         Returns
         -------
         NDArrayFloat
-            The gradient of the Rosenbrock function.
+            The gradient(s) of the Rosenbrock function with the same shapes as the input x.
         """
         x = np.asarray(x)
-        g = np.zeros(x.size)
+        g = np.zeros(x.shape)
         # derivation of sum1
         g[1:] += 100.0 * (2.0 * x[1:] - 2.0 * x[:-1] ** 2.0)
         g[:-1] += 100.0 * (-4.0 * x[1:] * x[:-1] + 4.0 * x[:-1] ** 3.0)